isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### References

 * Anthony Williams: C++ concurrency in action.
 Manning Publications.
-* Boehm, Adve, You Don't Know Jack About Shared Variables or Memory Models , Communications of the ACM, Feb 2012.
+* Boehm, Adve, You Don't Know Jack About Shared Variables or Memory Models, Communications of the ACM, Feb 2012.
 * Boehm, "Threads Basics", HPL TR 2009-259.
 * Adve, Boehm, "Memory Models: A Case for Rethinking Parallel Languages and Hardware", Communications of the ACM, August 2010.
 * Boehm, Adve, "Foundations of the C++ Concurrency Memory Model", PLDI 08.